-The x-ray machine at PORTS from 1979 to present has not been changed much.
 The imaging system and generator have been the only changes since 1979.
 Currently in use is a GE MVP Micro x-ray 60 with a model COLL-C-150 x-ray tube.
 It can operate up to 150 kVp in a single-phase mode and up to 320 mA.
 ESE measurements do exist in some cases from the Ohio State Department of Environmental Protection (DEP), the Federal Drug Administration Bureau of Radiological Health (FDA/BRH) currently the Center for Devices and Radiological Health, and the Health Physics group at PORTS.
 However it is more claimant favorable to utilize the ESE values as calculated from the technique factors.